 The Sky Is Everywhere by Jandy Nelson

 “What kind of girl wants to kiss every boy at a funeral, wants to maul a guy in a tree after making out with her sister’s boyfriend the previous night?
-Speaking of which, what kind of girl makes out with her sister’s boyfriend, period?” ― Jandy Nelson, quote from The Sky Is Everywhere
+Speaking of which, what kind of girl makes out with her sister’s boyfriend, period?” ― Jandy Nelson from The Sky Is Everywhere

 I love, love, loved this book!
 The writing is so lyrical, and the story is incredibly sad.
 It begins with protagonist Lennie, who is grieving the sudden death of her sister.
 Although Bailey is dead, the relationship between these siblings is very much alive on the pages of this novel.
 Lennie writes beautiful poems, and she spends time in their room and shares so many memories that I feel I know Bailey.